coder/sail/README.md

 If `narwhal` detects the same host being used with the same project, it will just open up the existing environment.

+# Container requirements

+The dev container must have

+- wget
+- git
+- lsof
+- bash

+The `codercom/ubuntu-dev` container ships with these.

 # Configuration

 A self-documenting configuration is stored  at `~/.config/narwhal/narwhal.toml`